Microbiologically Influenced Corrosion (MIC) causes billions of dollars in damage annually.

-As we discussed in a previous blog post, Microbiologically Influenced Corrosion (MIC) causes billions of dollars in damage annually.
-It affects diverse industries including marine transportation and shipping, chemical and oil processing, power generation, water treatment, and aviation among others.
+MIC affects diverse industries including marine transportation and shipping, chemical and oil processing, power generation, water treatment, and aviation, among others.
 MIC results from cooperative metabolism between the microorganisms and metal surfaces that accelerate the corrosion processes.
-Basically, specific microorganisms found naturally in the environment can ‘turbo-charge’ the corrosion of equipment and infrastructure if steps are not taken to mitigate their effects.
+In short, specific microorganisms found naturally in the environment can ‘turbo-charge’ the corrosion of equipment and infrastructure if steps are not taken to mitigate their effects.

-So MIC is highly destructive.
+MIC is highly destructive.
 There are thousands of people around the world whose sole job function is to try to treat and prevent it.
 Entire research programs have been built around trying to understand it.
-But when I’m at a networking event or a dinner party, I find that most people aren’t familiar with it and I’m often asked for some specific examples.
-I wanted to share two that I think many of us can relate to regardless of our occupation:
+But when we’re attending a networking event or a dinner party, we find that most people aren’t familiar with it and we are often asked for some specific examples.

-- Air Force F-16.
-Flying is a part of our everyday lives.
-At different points in my career, I used to regularly fly to 2 or 3 cities a week to meet with clients.
-Surprise!
-MIC is a problem in the aviation industry too.
-An article that appeared in 2016 in Popular Science discusses the new battle that the Air Force is waging to fight MIC.
+Flying is a part of our everyday lives and MIC is a problem in the aviation industry, too.
+An article that appeared in Popular Science discussed the new battle that the Air Force is waging to fight MIC.
 Materials specialists at the Air Force Research Laboratory (AFRL) have come to realize that microorganisms are corroding aircraft surfaces much more seriously than they had previously thought.
 The Air Force is now spending up to $1.2 billion annually on MIC.
 “Microorganisms can eat away at surface materials, and some of the worst areas affected are tight, hard-to-reach areas that maintainers have difficulty disinfecting,” said AFRL Biological Materials and Processing team leader Wendy Goodson.
 The problem is so severe that they are now considering regularly “cooking” F-16s at temperatures up to 180°C to kill off bacteria in hard to reach areas.

-These are two ‘significant’ examples but MIC is happening all around us.
+These are two significant examples but MIC is happening all around us.
 It could even be happening in your home and/or office as you are reading this article.
 Look up above you – is there a sprinkler system?
-Did you know that MIC is a big problem in sprinkler systems too?
-Anywhere that metal and water come into contact is potentially at risk if the conditions are right.
+Did you know that MIC is a big problem in sprinkler systems, too?
+Anywhere that metal and water come into contact are potentially at risk if the conditions are right.

-Learn more on InstantLabs’ DNA-based tools and how we can identify the microorganisms present in your system so you can effectively prevent and treat microbial issues before they cause costly problems.
+Learn more on LuminUltra’s GeneCount series and how we can identify the microorganisms present in your system enabling you to effectively prevent and treat microbial issues before they cause costly problems.